History (HIST-UH)

 Prerequisites: Reserved for Junior standing or above.

-- Bulletin Categories: History: Major Required
+- AD Curriculum Attributes: History: Major Required

 HIST-UH 3110 Economic Development and Environmental Change in China (4 Credits)